Knuckles the Echidna: In other media

 While Knuckles does not appear in the Sonic series's first theatrical film, Sonic the Hedgehog, his existence is alluded to within the film's opening sequence in which a young Sonic and his caretaker Longclaw are attacked by a native clan of Echidnas.

 Knuckles appears alongside Sonic and Tails in the second film, voiced by Idris Elba.
-In the film, it is revealed he is the last of the Echidna Tribe, as the rest of his kind went extinct due to a war between them and the owls, and has a grudge against Sonic for being Longclaw's apprentice.
+In the film, it is revealed he is the last of the Echidna Tribe, as the rest of his kind became critically endangered and are in terminal decline due to a war between them and the giant owls, and has a grudge against Sonic for being Longclaw's apprentice.
 After being informed of Sonic's location by Dr. Robotnik, he teams up with the scientist and travels to Earth to defeat Sonic and seek out the Master Emerald to honor his ancestors.
 At the temple where the Emerald is located, Robotnik betrays Knuckles and leaves him to die, but he is rescued by Sonic.
 He teams up with Sonic and Tails to defeat Robotnik in Green Hills and reclaim the Master Emerald.
 The three agree to safeguard the Emerald as they live with Sonic's adoptive Earth family, the Wachowskis.

-Knuckles is the primary protagonist of a spinoff miniseries of the same name released on Paramount+, with Elba reprising the role.
+Knuckles is the titular primary protagonist of a spinoff miniseries of the same name released on Paramount+, with Elba reprising the role.
 In the miniseries, Knuckles (who is struggling to adjust to his new life and home on Earth) takes deputy sheriff Wade Whipple in as his "apprentice", training him in the ways of the Echidna warrior to help him prepare for a bowling tournament in Reno, Nevada where his estranged father will be competing.
 During their journey, Wade is reunited with his mother and sister, while Knuckles is pursued by "the Buyer", Dr. Robotnik's former operative who seeks to take Knuckles's power for himself.

 Knuckles appears alongside Sonic and Tails in Sonic the Hedgehog 3, with Elba reprising the role, again.
 Knuckles continues to live with Sonic and Tails, with the Wachowskis, serving as the "muscle" of their team when they try to stop Shadow the Hedgehog.
 Knuckles continues to safeguard the Master Emerald with Wade's assistance until Sonic forces them to give him the Emerald, to use its powers to defeat Shadow.
 Knuckles continues to tend to go into confrontations eager to fight, or at least break something, but continues to remain loyal and even tries to give supportive advice to Sonic.